 In addition to the disclosures set out above, the 2020 Code indicates that the company should draw up a corporate governance charter describing the main aspects of its corporate governance policy, such as its governance structure, the terms of reference of the board and its committees as well as other important topics.
 It should contain the minimum information set out in the 2020 Code.
 The charter should be updated as often as necessary to reflect the company's corporate governance at all times.
 It should be made available on the company's website and should specify the date of its most recent update.

-The corporate governance charter should include at least:
+The corporate governance charter should include as a minimum:

 - a description of the company's governance structure and the terms of reference of its board of directors;

-- the policy established by the board for transactions and other contractual relationships between the company, including related companies, and board members and executive managers, to the extent not covered by the statutory provisions on conflicts of interest;
+- the policy established by the board for transactions and other contractual relationships between the company, including related companies, and board members and executive managers, to the extent not covered by the statutory provisions (or provisions of the company's articles) on conflicts of interest;

 - the measures taken by the company to comply with the Belgian rules on market abuse;